Afrikaners: Language

 The Afrikaans language changed over time from the Dutch spoken by the first white settlers at the Cape.
 From the late 17th century, the form of Dutch spoken at the Cape developed differences, mostly in morphology but also in pronunciation and accent and, to a lesser extent, in syntax and vocabulary, from that of the Netherlands, although the languages are still similar enough to be mutually intelligible.
 Settlers who arrived speaking German and French soon shifted to using Dutch and later Afrikaans.
 The process of language change was influenced by the languages spoken by slaves, Khoikhoi, and people of mixed descent, as well as by Cape Malay, Zulu, British and Portuguese.
 While the Dutch of the Netherlands remained the official language, the new dialect, often known as Cape Dutch, African Dutch, kitchen Dutch, or taal (meaning "language" in Afrikaans) developed into a separate language by the 19th century, with much work done by the Genootskap van Regte Afrikaners and writers such as Cornelis Jacobus Langenhoven.
 In a 1925 act of Parliament, Afrikaans was given equal status with Dutch as one of the two official languages (English being the second) of the Union of South Africa.
 There was much objection to the attempt to legislate the creation of Afrikaans as a new language.
 Marthinus Steyn, a prominent jurist and politician, and others were vocal in their opposition.
 Today, Afrikaans is recognised as one of the eleven official languages of South Africa, and is the third most common first language in South Africa.
-In June 2013, the Department of Basic Education included Afrikaans as an African language to be compulsory for all pupils.

 Afrikaans is offered at many universities outside of South Africa including in the Netherlands, Belgium, Germany, Poland, Russia and the United States.